OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/pisp/file-payments.md

 ![File Initiation Status](./images/FilePaymentInitiationModel.png)

 ##### Multiple Authorisation

 If the payment-order requires multiple authorisations the status of the multiple authorisations will be updated in the MultiAuthorisation object.

-Once the payment is RCVD, the file-payments Status must be set to PATC and the MultiAuthorisation object status updated with the AWAF status.
-Once all authorisations have been successfully completed the MultiAuthorisation status must be set to AUTH and file-payments Status updated to ACSP if any intermediate status are not supported.
+Once the payment is received, the file-payments Status must be set to PDNG and the MultiAuthorisation object status updated with the AWAF status.
+Once all authorisations have been successfully completed the MultiAuthorisation status must be set to AUTH and file-payments Status updated to INCO.

-Any rejections in the multiple authorisation process should result in the MultiAuthorisation status and Status being set to RJCT.
+Any rejections in the multiple authorisation process should result in the MultiAuthorisation status being set to RJCT and file-payments Status being set to INFA.

 ![Multi Auth](./images/PO_MultiAuthFlow.png)